NATIVE STEWARDS FELLOWSHIP

 ABOUT THE NATIVE STEWARDS FELLOWSHIP

-TERA’s fellowship training program brings together traditional knowledge with wildfire resilience and ecocultural land stewardship, preparing individuals for meaningful careers that help heal our community and relationship with the land.
+TERA’s Native Stewards Fellowship training program brings together traditional knowledge with wildfire resilience and ecocultural land stewardship, preparing individuals for meaningful careers that help heal our community and relationship with the land.

 Leadership and vocational training prepares participants for ongoing careers with livable wages and upward mobility in the fields of restoration ecology, wildland firefighting and prescribed fire, forestry and fuel load reduction.
 Skills include learning to fell and limb trees, chainsaw safety, First Aid, and CPR.

-Fellows will be expected to participate fully in all 21 days of the training as well as complete some coursework before the start date.
+Fellows are expected to participate fully in all 21 days of the training as well as complete some coursework before the start date.

 Special or Preferred skills: